 I’m certain there’s a limit, but I have no idea what it is.
 I’m also certain it’s not the problem here.

-There are a variety of reasons this might happen.
+There are a variety of reasons this can happen.
 I’ll show you how to deal with the most common scenario.

 Become a Patron of Ask Leo! and go ad-free!

 A disk can sometimes be connected and not have a drive letter assigned to it.
-When this happens, the hard drive will not show in Windows File Explorer, even though it’s otherwise working.
+When this happens, it will not show in Windows File Explorer, even though it’s working otherwise.
 Use Windows Disk Management to assign a drive letter manually by right-clicking on the drive, selecting “Change Drive Letter and Paths…”, and clicking on “Add…”.

 Disk Management